petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management.md

 By the end of this module, you'll know how to:

-* Create store, and leverage digital assets across your Liferay instance
+* Create, store, and leverage digital assets across your Liferay instance
 * Build content structures and templates to enforce consistent standards
 * Organize your content using tags, categories, and collections
 * Leverage commerce features to create product-related content